|Core Rules||•||Powers||•||Races||•||Character Sheet|

 As with any magic item crafting, some recipes remain carefully guarded secrets, and a few have effects considered illegal or taboo.

 The magic items created using the Machinery skill are clever clockwork and steam-powered devices and vehicles.
-The Machinery skill is also is used to bypass magical locks and traps.
+The Machinery skill is also is used to bypass both mundane and magical locks and traps.